Privacy Policy

 We process your personal data for the following purposes and on the following legal bases:

-(a) Performance of our services: Processing your orders, managing your account, facilitating payments, and providing customer support.
+(a) Operating the service and processing orders.
 Legal basis: Art.
 6(1)(b) GDPR (performance of a contract).

-(b) Customer relationship management: Communicating with you about your orders, account updates, and service changes.
+(b) Relationship management and customer support.
 Legal basis: Art.
 6(1)(b) GDPR (performance of a contract).

 4. Data Sharing with Third Parties